lukamuzak/mathematical_expression_evaluator/README.md

 PROJECT STRUCTURE
 -----------------
 The evaluator consists of two .py files.
-The first (engine.py) being used to parse the expression in string form, and the other (evaluate.py) to evaluate the result of the parsing over a range of x values passed as a list.
+The first (engine.py) being used to parse the expression in string form, and the other (evaluate.py) to evaluate the result of the parsing over a range of x values passed as a list

 HOW TO RUN
 ----------